Photo credit: Erin McKay, CCCNRD

 Why is forest burning still allowed?

-Forest burning is allowed because it helps keep our forests healthy.
-However, it is done under strict guidelines.
-The Washington State Department of Natural Resources issues permits for U.S. Forest Service burns.
-They work together using weather information to make good burning decisions.
+Forest burning otherwise known as "prescribed fire" is allowed because it helps keep our forests healthy.
+However, it is done under strict guidelines by professionals.

 Who should I call if someone is burning and they’re not supposed to?